-Bmct The manufacturing sector of an economy is varied and robust.
-As a mechanical or manufacturing engineering technology major, you will learn how to lead and work in a manufacturing setting.
-From planning a production process, to modifying a product, to solving problems, you will experience manufacturing from many perspectives.
+The manufacturing sector of an economy is varied and robust.
+As a Mechanical or Manufacturing engineering/production technology major Part, you will learn how to lead and work in a manufacturing field.
+From planning, production processing, to modifying and develop a new product, to analyse and solving problems, you will experience in manufacturing field from many perspectives.

 Computer Engineering Technology students share many common first-semester courses with the Electrical Engineering Technology students.
-This first semester provides students with a firm base in fundamental principles.
-Subsequent semesters’ offerings stress a systems approach, with students investigating computer-based applications from both a hardware and a software perspective.
+In the first semester provides to the students with a firm base in fundamental principles of the computers and in electrical fields and subsequent semesters’ offerings stress a systems approach, with students investigating computer-based applications from both a hardware and a software perspective.
 Interfacing computers with their peripherals and network applications are emphasized.
 Graduates are well prepared for admission to Vermont Tech’s Bachelor of Science program in Computer Engineering Technology.

-Graduates with the Bachelor of Science in Electrical Engineering Technology program will have the technical and managerial skills necessary to enter careers in the design, application, installation, manufacturing, operation and/or maintenance of electrical/ electronic systems.
+Graduates with the Bachelor of Science in Electrical Engineering Technology program will have the technical and managerial skills necessary to enter careers in the design, application, installation, manufacturing, operation and maintenance of electrical/ electronic systems.
 Graduates of the Electrical Engineering Technology program are able to work in any number of challenging positions.
-As engineering technicians, they may participate in such varied activities as research, development, design, production, or manufacturing of complex electrical, electronic, or electromechanical products.
+As engineering technicians, they may participate in such varied activities as research, development, design, production, or manufacturing of complex electrical, electronic, or electromechanical products of different fields.

 APPLIED SCIENCE DEPARTMENT